FAQs

 Our caring and compassionate teams are always available to provide the greatest level of care and personal assistance to residents in our care.
 Every one of our employees at our Greater Manchester Care Home, from our receptionists and administrative staff to our kitchen workers and carers, has received Dementia Awareness training and appreciates the significance of providing a safe, secure, and inviting environment for all.

-At Amberley Care Home in Sale, we can support individuals who require residential care, dementia care, nursing care and respite care.
+At Amberley Care Home in Sale, we can support individuals who require residential care, early onset dementia care, nursing care, respite care and palliative care.
 It’s not an issue if your care needs change while you’re staying with us, as we evaluate the services we provide our residents on a regular basis to ensure that they still suit their current needs and requirements.

 Residential Care in Sale provides live-in accommodation, with support 24 hours a day to those who need extra help with personal care or mobility.
 Nursing Care equally provides 24-hour care and support but the main differential is the assistance from a registered nurse, who is available day and night to provide medical care.